4.3 Other Trace Gases

 Where does OH come from?

 Before we tackle this question, let’s first look at where ozone (O3) comes from.
-We will start with the stratosphere (a.k.a, good ozone because it blocks solar UV that harms humans, other animals, agriculture, and ecosystems) and then eventually we will consider tropospheric ozone (a.k.a., bad ozone, which is the ozone that hurts our health when we breathe it and that damages plants and their fruit).
+We will start with stratospheric ozone (a.k.a. good ozone because it blocks solar UV that harms humans, other animals, agriculture, and ecosystems) and then eventually we will consider tropospheric ozone (a.k.a. bad ozone, which is the ozone that hurts our health when we breathe it and that damages plants and their fruit).